[Updated November 15, 2023]

 You have seen the recent business surveys.
 Prospects aren’t engaging Sales until 57% of the way through their buying process.
-This is long after most stakeholders have become entrenched in their own positions on your product.
-You now have to rely on Marketing to start delivering the right messages and winning over stakeholders before you even know the prospect exists.
+This is long after most stakeholders have become entrenched in their positions on your product.
+You now have to rely on Marketing to deliver the right messages and win over stakeholders before you even know the prospect exists.
 The main way you will know who you’re dealing with and what they need before you even meet is through the data coming from Marketing.

 Unfortunately, for the majority of marketing and sales teams, the degree of coordination and transparency this requires is, to be honest, out of reach.
-We struggle to share lead data in a timely manner.
+We struggle to share lead data on time.
 Harder still is all the data it takes to make a seamless, well-informed handoff from Marketing to Sales.

 In his recent post, “Why Sales Pros Just Don’t See the Value of Educating Their Buyers,” Jamie Shanks talks about how this situation can and must change: